josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

   * Ctrl + U Clears the line before the cursor position.
 If you are at the end of the line, clears the entire line.
   * ctrl + H backspace
   * ctrl + D exit
-* find out what xcode 11 cmd line tools is/means
-* in Word, ^t is the find/replace for "tab", ^p for newline (ie. carriage return/Paragraph mark)

 * Regex
   * `\n` is for newline